phpfour/changelog-tag-release-action/README.md

-### Automatic Changelog generation on Pre-release
+### Automatic Changelog and Release

-Generate changelog on pre-release, create new tag and publish a new release.
+This is going to do the following:

+- Generate a changelog
+- Create a tag
+- Publish a release